-Eleventh Amendment immunizes both the Secretary of the Commonwealth (the primary defendant) and each of the defendant boards of elections from state-law claims brought in federal courts.
+The Court should reject Plaintiffs' invitation to insert itself into the administration of Pennsylvania election laws.
+First, this Court cannot decide the state-law claims because the Eleventh Amendment immunizes both the Secretary of the Commonwealth (the primary defendant) and each of the defendant boards of elections from state-law claims brought in federal courts.
 Indeed, the county boards are immune from all of Plaintiffs' claims (state or federal).
 Second, even if the Court had jurisdiction to decide the state-law claims, abstention would be warranted because (a) the claims present unsettled state-law questions that could obviate the federal claims (Pullman abstention) and (b) federal-court resolution of those claims would disrupt Pennsylvania's effort to establish a coherent policy on a matter of important state concern (Burford abstention).
-Third, and independent of the first two considerations, it is well settled that federal courts should decline to exercise jurisdiction over claims seeking a declaratory judgment as to state law, particularly where, as here, the state-law questions are pending in a parallel, expedited state-court proceeding.
+Third, and independent of the first two considerations, it is well settled that federal courts should decline to exercise jurisdiction over claims seeking a declaratory judgment as to unsettled state law, particularly where, as here, the state-law questions are pending in a parallel state-court proceeding.
 Each of these doctrines is sufficient, by itself, to warrant abstention; taken together, they present an overwhelming case for the Court to stay its hand.

-If the case proceeds, all of Plaintiffs' claims must also be dismissed because they fail every prong of the test for standing.
-First, the purported injuries Plaintiffs seek to remedy-fraud and vote dilution-are hypothetical rather than actual, concrete, and imminent.
+If and when the case proceeds, all of Plaintiffs' claims must also be dismissed because they fail every prong of the test for standing.
+First, the purported injury Plaintiffs seek to remedy-vote dilution through fraud-is hypothetical rather than actual and concrete.
 Second, even if the alleged harm existed, it would not fairly be traceable to any alleged conduct by Defendants.
 And third, the relief sought would not redress it.
+Finally, even apart from these standing defects, Plaintiffs' complaints about Pennsylvania's restrictions on poll watchers fail to state a claim as a matter of law.
+Indeed, these claims are nothing new.
+They largely duplicate those previously brought in and rejected by the Eastern District of Pennsylvania.
+See Republican Party of Pa. v.
+Cortés, 218 F. Supp.
+3d 396 (E.D.
+Pa.
+2016).
+As Judge Pappert held in that case, the restrictions at issue are subject only to rational-basis review, and easily pass that test.